Pop-Up Video: Derivatives and parodies

 Disney Channel occasionally uses Pop-Up styled videos during special airings of DCOMs, such as High School Musical 2 and Jump In!.
 These are referred to as the "What's What Edition".

-During the ending of the movie Music and Lyrics, the conclusion of the film is revealed through a Pop-Up Video of "PoP!
-Goes My Heart".
+The 2000 parody slasher Shriek If You Know What I Did Last Friday the 13th preceded the reveal with two protagonists being chased by the killer while a Pop-Up Video parody played to a cover of The Psychedelic Furs' "Pretty in Pink".

 In 2001, Nick at Nite created Pop-Up Brady, which took select episodes of The Brady Bunch and added pop-up trivia notes collected by Woody Thompson from interviews with cast members.
 The NickMom series What Was Carol Brady Thinking? featured a Pop-Up Video-style format to show satirical thoughts of how Carol Brady regarded scenes during episodes of The Brady Bunch; this was a non-Spin the Bottle production and had no involvement from anyone with the Brady Bunch series, including Florence Henderson.

+In 2006, NASCAR star Dale Earnhardt Jr. hosted Back in the Day with Dale Jr. which highlighted racing from the 60's and 70's with a Pop-Up Video style format.

-At the end of the 2007 romantic comedy Music and Lyrics, the love story of characters Alex Fletcher and Sophie Fisher is epilogued in Pop-Up Video style, over the video for Alex and his old band's first hit, "Pop!
+At the end of the 2007 romantic comedy Music and Lyrics, the love story of characters Alex Fletcher and Sophie Fisher is epilogued in Pop-Up Video style, over the video for Alex and his old band's first hit, PoP!
 Goes My Heart".

-In 2010, NickToons released a Pop-Up Video style format for all 61 episodes of Avatar: The Last Airbender entitled "Avatar Extras".
+In 2010, Nicktoons released a Pop-Up Video style format for all 61 episodes of Avatar: The Last Airbender entitled "Avatar Extras".

 In 2014, HGTV released House Hunters Pop'd featuring families looking to purchase a home while trivia questions and facts pop up on the screen.